maxlath/wikibase-sdk/README.md

 * Therefore, it should focus on providing basic, general helper functions most application working with Wikidata would need.
 * Edition operations should go into [wikidata-edit](https://www.npmjs.com/package/wikidata-edit) as it involves working with Wikidata credentials/tokens.

+## Donate
+We are developing and maintaining tools to work with Wikidata from NodeJS, the browser, or simply the command line, with quality and ease of use at heart.
+Any donation will be interpreted as a "please keep going, your work is very much needed and awesome.
+PS: love".
+[Donate](https://liberapay.com/WikidataJS)

 ## See Also

 ### [wikidata-edit](https://www.npmjs.com/package/wikidata-edit)